fangwei123456/spikingjelly/README.md

 The list of developers can be found at https://github.com/fangwei123456/SpikingFlow/graphs/contributors.

-Any useful contributions to SpikingFlow is welcome!
+Any contributions to SpikingFlow is welcome!